 You will also be asked a series of short answer questions in which you may elaborate on your past experiences, potential career interests, and your willingness and enthusiasm for career exploration.

-Based on your responses and the information provided by sponsors (including their geographic and scheduling availability), Career Services will match students and sponsors to the best of our ability.
-A Day in the Life is an exploratory program, and we ask that you be open, willing, and excited for any potential sponsor match.
+Based on your responses and the information provided by hosts (including their geographic and scheduling availability), Career Services will match students and sponsors to the best of our ability.
+A Day in the Life is an exploratory program, and we ask that you be open, willing, and excited for any potential match.
 Please only submit an application if you are ready for this challenge!

 Please let us know when your shadow will take place using the A Day in the Life visit confirmation form.